 APRA may introduce new prudential regulations or modify existing regulations, including those that apply to Macquarie Bank as an ADI.
 Any such event could result in changes to the organisational structure of the Macquarie Group and adversely affect the Macquarie Bank Group.
-See "Regulatory oversight and recent developments" on pages 100 to 111 inclusive of this Base Prospectus for more information on the regulatory developments affecting Macquarie Bank.
+See "Regulatory oversight and recent developments" on pages 105 to 119 inclusive of this Base Prospectus for more information on the regulatory developments affecting Macquarie Bank.

-The Macquarie Bank Group is subject to the risk of loss as a result of not complying with laws governing financial crime.
+The Macquarie Bank Group is subject to the risk of loss as a result of not complying with laws governing financial crime, including sanctions.

 The Macquarie Bank Group is subject in its operations worldwide to laws and regulations relating to corrupt and illegal payments, counter-terrorism financing, anti-bribery and corruption and adherence to anti-money laundering obligations, as well as laws, sanctions and economic trade restrictions relating to doing business with certain individuals, groups and countries ("AML/CTF Laws").
 The geographical diversity of its operations, employees, clients and customers, as well as the vendors and other third parties that it deals with, increases the risk that it may be found in violation of AML/CTF Laws.
-Emerging technologies, such as cryptocurrencies, could also limit the Macquarie Bank Group's ability to track the movement of funds thereby heightening the risk of the Macquarie Bank Group breaching AML/CTF Laws.
+Emerging financial crime risk typologies could also limit the Macquarie Bank Group's ability to track the movement of funds thereby heightening the risk of the Macquarie Bank Group breaching AML/CTF Laws.
+Additionally, as a result of the ongoing Russia-Ukraine conflict, the current sanctions environment remains dynamic and rapidly evolving.
+Sanctions and export controls could adversely affect the Macquarie Bank Group's business activities and investments in sanctioned jurisdictions, as well as expose the Macquarie Bank Group to compliance risk and reputational harm.
 The Macquarie Bank Group's ability to comply with AML/CTF Laws is dependent on its detection and reporting capabilities, control processes and oversight accountability.